 Prof. Dr. Alberto Lifshitz, a recognized Mexican medical educator, "shares the view that diagnosis by analogy, which is the most often taught, is insufficient."
 In his opinion, what Practicum Script does while breaking with traditional formats of single correct answers and confronting uncertainty, "is not a very well understood subject by hard scientists, but it is the scenario in which we, clinicians, move."

-Madrid, July 26, 2018.
+City of Mexico - July 26, 2018.
 Alberto Lifshitz is a surgeon, graduated from the Autonomous University of Mexico (UNAM), and a specialist in Internal Medicine by the Mexican Institute of Social Security (IMSS).
 Within UNAM, Dr. Lifshitz has worked since 1972 in the School of Medicine as a professor and Secretary of Clinical Teaching.
 In addition, he has been a Head of Department, Head of Division, and Director of the Hospital of Specialties of the Medical Center of IMSS, as well as a coordinator of Medical Education in the same institution.
 Likewise, he has been the Head of the Education, Research and Health Policy Unit of the IMSS and Secretary of the General Health Council until 2012.
 Endorsed by years of experience and positions of special relevance in his country, he talks about the “new clinic" associated with the 21st century.

 You have been a professor of undergraduate and specialization courses in medicine, synod of the practical phase of the professional examination of the medical career at the Faculty of Medicine of UNAM, and director of thesis for obtainment of the degree of specialist.
 What future do you predict for the profession?